wtrowlan/-kickstarter-analysis/README.md

 ![image](https://user-images.githubusercontent.com/100768274/158085160-3795d27a-18fa-4922-9a85-03645bca1af7.png)
 ### Challenges and Difficulties Encountered
 ## Results
-- What
+- From analyzing the Outcomes based on Launch Date I can conclude that over all months more theater Kickstarters were successful than failed.
+Kickstarters launched in May were the most successful, with the next three being the summer months of June, July and August.

-- What can you conclude about the Outcomes based on Goals
+From analyzing the Outcomes based on Goals I can conclude that the goal range of “$20,000 to $24,999 had the highest ratio of success to failure at 84.9%.

-- What are some limitations of this dataset?
+- Some limitations of this dataset is that the outcomes based on Launch date does not beak the theater category down to include only plays.
+This may provide an overly broad amount of data.
+A problem with the Outcomes based on goals table and graph is that the higher ranges may have too small of a sample size to be reliable.

-- What are some other possible tables and/or graphs that we could create?
+-  Some other possible graphs/tables to create would be some that show the success rate based on what specific past year that it was launched.
+Another good graph/table would be one that breaks down the data based on country of origin.